nima70/Terraform-EnvHelper/readme.md

 - **Simplicity**: Automatically load environment variables from a `.env` file.
 - **Customizability**: Specify different .env and env_vars.json files to adapt to different environments.
 - **Linux Compatibility**: Works seamlessly on **Linux/Ubuntu** environments.

+## Contribution

+We welcome contributions to Terraform-EnvHelper!
+If you'd like to contribute, here’s how you can get involved:

+### Reporting Issues
+If you encounter any bugs or have suggestions for improvements, feel free to open an issue in the GitHub repository.
+Please include a clear description of the issue and, if possible, steps to reproduce it.

+### Submitting Changes
+If you'd like to submit code changes, you can fork the repository, make your changes, and submit a pull request.
+Please ensure that your pull request includes:
+- A clear description of the changes.
+- Adherence to the project’s existing style and structure.
+- Any necessary updates to documentation.

+### Feedback and Ideas
+We’re always open to feedback and ideas for improving the project.
+If you have suggestions or would like to discuss new features, open an issue or start a discussion in the GitHub repository.

+Thank you for your interest in contributing to Terraform-EnvHelper!

 ## License